THE AFTERGAZE

 I wasn’t looking for another image.
 I was looking for another destiny for images.

-I realized very early on that painting could allow visual elements that had never met to merge with one another.
-Film stills, self-portraits, found photographs, reproductions of old paintings, and, at times, images generated by artificial intelligence coexist in a natural and plausible way.
+I soon realized that painting could allow visual elements that had never met to merge into one another.
+Film stills, self-portraits, found photographs, reproductions of Old Master paintings and, at times, AI-generated images naturally and convincingly coexist.
 The hand continues a process begun by memories, photographs, encounters, archives, and algorithms.
-Each fragment gives up its own autonomy to become an inseparable part of a more complex image.
+Each fragment relinquishes its autonomy to become an inseparable part of a more complex image.

-During the process of accumulation, areas emerge within the painting that resist interpretation: opaque zones.
-Rather than asking to be understood, they simply ask to be crossed through.
-They are spaces where images still in formation, uncertain spatial relationships, and open meanings can coexist.
-Here the painting interrupts its own informational chain and expands the reading time into a duration of indeterminate length.
+Throughout this process of accumulation, areas emerge within the painting that resist interpretation: opaque zones.
+Rather than asking to be understood, they simply ask to be traversed.
+They are spaces where images still in formation, uncertain spatial relationships, and open meanings coexist.
+Here the painting interrupts its informational chain and expands the time of viewing into a duration with no predetermined end.

-Today images flow past our eyes at such speed that they barely have time to settle into memory.
+Today, images pass before our eyes at such speed that they scarcely have time to settle into memory.
 Painting moves in the opposite direction.
 It slows down.
 It interrupts the flow.
-It asks the gaze to pause long enough for an image to keep transforming.
-This suspension is not just a matter of time, but of relationship.
-The moment an image no longer has to inform, persuade, or be immediately recognizable, it can establish an emotional, open, non-functional relationship with the viewer.
-In this space, faculties that the information society tends to suppress are reactivated: contemplation, free association, involuntary memory, imagination, and the capacity to dwell in uncertainty.
-For me, painting also means defending this possibility of relationship with images.
+It asks the viewer to remain long enough for an image to continue transforming.
+This suspension is not only a matter of time, but of relationship.
+The moment an image no longer needs to inform, persuade, or be immediately recognizable, it can establish an emotional, open, and non-functional relationship with the viewer.
+Within this space, faculties that the contemporary information economy tends to compress can be reactivated: contemplation, free association, involuntary memory, imagination, and the ability to remain within uncertainty.
+For me, painting is also a way of defending this possibility of relating to images.

-What seemed still moves again.
-Images emerge before I even manage to recognize them.
-While I paint, I often have the sensation that an image — or a shape, or even a color — is already present on the canvas, and that my task is not to invent it, but to reveal it, slowly bringing it back into the light.
-In the end, through a circular movement, the painting reveals a subtle relationship — now inscribed on its surface — between the original images and the intuition that first made their encounter possible.
+What once seemed still begins to move again.
+Images emerge before I am even able to recognize them.
+While painting, I often have the feeling that an image—or a form, or even a colour—is already present within the canvas, and that my task is not to invent it but to reveal it, slowly bringing it back into the light.
+In the end, through a circular movement, the painting reveals a subtle relationship—already inscribed within its surface—between the original images and the intuition that first made their encounter possible.

 Pietro Catarinella